OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 However, the members (owners) of an LLC electing C-Corp taxation will have many options for reducing the effect of “double taxation.”
 If taxed as a C-Corp, an LLC in Delaware is able to deduct all business expenses, interest payments, reasonable salaries paid to owners, employee fringe benefits (such as health and disability insurance), and more, thereby lowering the amount of tax owed.
 Additionally, when a Delaware LLC elects C-Corp taxation, they’ll pay lower tax rates on earnings retained for use in improving the company, a benefit that is unique to C-Corp taxation.

-In addition, an LLC electing C-Corp taxation can fully deduct state and local income tax and property taxes from its taxable income.
+In addition, an entity that elects C-Corp for their LLC tax status can fully deduct state and local income tax and property taxes from its taxable income.
 However, it’s worth keeping in mind that an individual's deductions for state and local income taxes as well as property taxes are capped at $10,000 (or $5,000 for married couples filing separately).
 Therefore, a member loses the full benefit of this deduction if it invests in a pass-through entity, such as an LLC subject to partnership taxation (or S-Corp taxation, discussed below).

-An LLC can elect to be treated as a pass-through entity by filing Form 2553, electing to be taxed under Subchapter S (S-Corp taxation).
+An LLC can elect to be treated as a pass-through entity by filing Form 2553, electing LLC tax status under Subchapter S (S-Corp taxation).
 S-Corp taxation is very similar to the LLC default partnership taxation in that, under each, the LLC itself is not taxed as an entity; instead, the members take all items of income and loss onto their own tax filings and the character of the income is passed through from the LLC to the members.

 Despite the similarities, it's also important to highlight the differences between S-Corp taxation and partnership taxation.
 In some cases, Delaware LLCs subject to S-Corp taxation can engage in tax planning techniques that an LLC taxed as a partnership cannot.
 Some of those areas include self-employment taxes and claiming the 20% “qualified business income” deduction available in some cases.

 Unlike Partnership taxation, an LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation.
 As a disregarded entity, for purposes of taxation, the LLC is ignored (and does not prepare or file a tax return) and LLC items of gain and loss are treated as those of the sole member directly.
-Any income must be claimed on the single member’s tax return as self-employment earnings.
+Since there is technically no single-member LLC taxation and the LLC does not need to file a tax return with the IRS, any income must be claimed on the single member’s personal tax return as self-employment earnings.

 A single-member LLC which adds on another member automatically has their LLC tax status adjusted to that of a partnership.
 This conversion to partnership taxation may have tax consequences to the original member.
 Also, a single member LLC can elect C-Corp taxation or, if it meets the eligibility requirements, S-Corp taxation and status.